pymc-devs/pymc-examples/myst_nbs/variational_inference/variational_api_quickstart.myst.md

     format_version: 0.13
     jupytext_version: 1.13.7
 kernelspec:
-  display_name: Python (PyMC3 Dev)
+  display_name: pymc
   language: python
-  name: pymc3-dev
+  name: pymc
 ---

 # Variational API quickstart

+:tags: variational inference

 The variational inference (VI) API is focused on approximating posterior distributions for Bayesian models.
 Common use cases to which this module can be applied include:

 * Sampling from model posterior and computing arbitrary expressions
 * Conduct Monte Carlo approximation of expectation, variance, and other statistics
-* Remove symbolic dependence on PyMC3 random nodes and evaluate expressions (using `eval`)
+* Remove symbolic dependence on PyMC random nodes and evaluate expressions (using `eval`)
 * Provide a bridge to arbitrary Theano code

 Sounds good, doesn't it?